How to prepare your distribution centre for e-commerce peak seasons

 Read more on capacity planning: “How to get the parcel mix right for your distribution centre?”

-Tips for peak season preparation
+Tips for E-commerce peak season preparation

-Proper peak time preparation is critical for handling seasonal disruptions while performing at the service level your customers expect.
+Proper peak time preparation is critical for handling seasonal disruptions in e-commerce while performing at the service level your customers expect.
 The following tips are based on Handling the Holidays with a Peak Season Plan” by Mark Sibley, Vice President of Customer Support, BEUMER Corporation.

 1. Plan with adequate lead time